1. Brownsville, Tex.

 The Austin metropolitan area includes Round Rock, Georgetown and Cedar Park, and it is home to numerous technology companies, most famously Dell.
 The result is that median household income is relatively high here, just $2,000 less than the median income of Los Angeles, one of the most expensive metro areas in America to live.
 But Austin’s housing, transportation and food costs remain very low compared to national averages.
 And like all Texas residents, workers in Austin aren’t subject to state income tax.

 The third largest city in Missouri after St. Louis and Kansas City, Springfield shares a distinction with Fayetteville, Ark., 90 miles to its south, in having exceptionally low living costs.
 The average home price is lower than four other higher-ranked cities on our least-expensive list.
 Apartment rents average $629.
 Food is inexpensive, as are utilities, which are second-cheapest among the cities on our list (only Springfield, Ill., has lower utilities).
 The resort town of Branson is also a short drive to the south.

 - what state has the cheapest rent prices

 - cities with the cheapest rent 2012

-- what cities have the lowest cost of living in usa 2013
+- which major cities have the cheapest cost of living